 Annie also makes paper dioramas for certain projects.
 This involves hand painting the key elements, cutting them out, then assembling them into a scene to be photographed.

-Client list Annie’s client list includes Lonely Planet, Converse, Talbots, The Melbourne Museum, Jetstar, Target, Adairs, Stylist Magazine, Medibank and many more.
+Client list Annie’s client list includes Lonely Planet, Converse, Jetstar, Target, Adairs, Finders Keepers Market, Stylist Magazine and Medibank.